vaishnavejp/IPFChat/chatBot/README.md

 # Chatbot-using-OpenAi
-This is a chatbot implementation in Streamlit using OpenAI ChatGPT and ChromaDB which is a vector database.
+This is a chatbot implementation with streamlit using OpenAI models and chroma db vector database

 ## Implementation